cheese-cakee/Benchmarking-GEMM/README.md

 ### 7. Packing — Feeding the Micro-Kernel

-Copy tiles of A and B into contiguous buffers so every load inside the micro-kernel is sequential:
+Copy tiles of A and B into contiguous buffers so every load inside the micro kernel is sequential:

 ```cpp
 // Pack A: mc rows × kc cols, stored as [kk * mc + ii]